APPENDICES

 2

-Charles-Albert, by his first wife, born at Nantes in c1782, married Madeleine, daughter of French Creole Charles Bourassa, at Opelousas in September 1802; Madeleine's mother was a Lalande.
+Charles-Albert, by his father's first wife, born at Nantes in c1782, married Madeleine, daughter of French Canadian Charles Bourassa and his Acadian wife Madeleine Lalande, at Opelousas in September 1802; Madeleine's mother was a Lalande.
 Their child, perhaps a son, name unrecorded, died "du mal de machoire (from a hurt jaw; perhaps lockjaw)" at Opelousas in December 1804.
 Their daughters married into the Matte family.
-Charles's succession record was filed at the Opelousas courthouse in November 1848; he would have been 66 years old that year.
+Charles's succession was filed at the Opelousas courthouse in November 1848; he would have been 66 years old that year.
 He and his wife had no sons, at least none who survived childhood, so this line of the family, except for its blood, died with him.

 3